RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

 Now using project "open-cluster-management" on server "https://api.aio.example.com:6443".
 ~~~

+Once we have created the namespace we also need to configure a pull-secret secret that can be consumed by the namespace.
+We can do this by creating the following generic secret and point it to our pull-secret.json file that is already on the system when AIO did the initial deployment of the environment:

 ~~~bash
 [root@ocp4-bastion ~]# oc create secret generic pull-secret -n open-cluster-management --from-file=.dockerconfigjson=/root/pull-secret.json --type=kubernetes.io/dockerconfigjson
 secret/pull-secret created
 ~~~

 ~~~bash
 [root@ocp4-bastion ~]# cat << EOF > ~/acm-operator-group.yaml